Mary Gluckman

-Mary Gluckman (1917–1990) was an Italian linguist and anthropologist.
+Mary Gluckman (1917–1990) was a British linguist, adult educator, and political activist, in particular opposing British colonialism in Africa.

 She was the wife of Professor Max Gluckman at Manchester University and worked at her husband's side for many years.
-After his death in 1975, she served with Voluntary Service Overseas for over two years in Sierra Leone.

 Early life

-She was born in Italy in 1917.
-Her father, an Italian architect, died before Mary was born; her mother died when Mary was two years old.
+She was born in Rome in 1917, and as a result grew up bilingual in Italian and English.
+Her father, an Italian architect, died before Mary was born; her mother, an English actress resident in Rome, died when Mary was two years old.
 As a result, she was brought up by relatives of her mother, a well-to-do family.
 Mary attended a girl's boarding school, Wycombe Abbey, before going on to study languages at Oxford University.
-While she was at Oxford, she met her future husband Max.
-After they married, she dropped out of Oxford and traveled to Southern Africa to help him with his field work among the Barotse and Zulu.
+But on New Year's Eve, 1938 she met her future husband Max while on a skiing holiday in the French Alps.
+After they married, she dropped out of Oxford and travelled to Southern Africa to help him with his field work among the Zulu and later the Barotse.

 Life in Africa

-The Gluckman's first son was born on March 12, 1943, in Cape Town.
-Some of the conflicts of family life and being the wife of a social anthropologist are shown in Lyn Schumaker's account which states that Mary became involved in the work of the Rhodes-Livingstone Institute (RLI).
+The Gluckman's first son, John, was born on March 12, 1943, in Cape Town.
+Some of the conflicts of family life and being the wife of a social anthropologist are shown in Lyn Schumaker's account which states that Mary became involved in the work of the Rhodes-Livingstone Institute in what was then Northern Rhodesia, now Zambia.
+(RLI).
+This period of Mary's life is covered in some detail by Professor Robert Gordon's biography.

 Life in England after her return from Africa

 Mary was politically active throughout her adult life.
 What she had seen of racism in South Africa and Colonialism throughout Southern Africa motivated her to engage in movements struggling against Britain's colonial hegemony.

+Max and Mary were genuinely hospitable: between the early 1950s and early 1960s their overnight visitors included Kenneth Kaunda and Julius Nyerere later to become African Presidents, two men who later became V-Ps, two (later) chief ministers and a dozen cabinet ministers.
+(Robert Gordon. p.390).

 Mary took an active part in the field of community work in the severely disadvantaged Moss Side area of Manchester.
 She facilitated the placing of a Sierra Leonian social anthropologist, Eyo Bassey Ndem, in a large community project funded by Sir Arthur Lewis.

-Mary supported the Lancashire cricket team.